Information for postgraduate applicants

 Full information about postgraduate study in Cambridge can be found on the University website.

-You do not need to apply to the Trust directly as an application for funding can be completed at the same time as your application for admission to the University.
+You do not need to apply to the Trust directly as an application for funding can be made as part of your application for admission to the University.

-If you wish to be considered for a scholarship from the Trust, you must complete the funding section of the online application form via the Applicant Portal expressing your wish to be considered for funding and give details of the scholarships for which you wish to be considered.
+If you wish to be considered for a scholarship from the Trust, you must complete the funding section of the online application form via the Applicant Portal expressing your wish to be considered for funding and, although you will be considered for all awards that you may be eligible for, you are welcome to provide details of any specific scholarships for which you wish to be considered.

 Academic History; Additional Information; Adjustments; College Membership; Contact Details; Employment History; English Language; Equal Opportunity; Finances; Funding Application; Nationality & Visa; Other Information; Personal Details; Reference Request; Research.